soulsspeedruns/amardiscord/README.md

 # Compile the code
 cargo install --locked --git https://github.com/soulsspeedruns/amardiscord

-# Build the SQLite database from the backup
+# Build the SQLite database from the backup (no argument defaults to ./data)
-amardiscord build /path/to/my-server-backup
+amardiscord build /path/to/backup

 # Serve the content
 amardiscord serve

+Alternatively, serve.sh performs the build and serve steps for you by first checking whether the SQLite daatabase already exists.
 ```

 ### Docker image